CastillejaCode/etch-a-sketch/README.md

 Additive generates transparent blocks that will add over each other, getting darker over time

-Clear board to remove any drawings
-    Saves current color choices
+Clear board to remove any drawings, saves current color choices